 Abilities: Technopathy – Mechanokinesis

 Rock star by day.
 Rock star by night.
 Builder of anything by midnight.
 TDT builds all of B.A.D.’s vehicles and weaponry.
 The King’s a big Tesla fan.
-Once the boss realized TDT was able to build literally anything out of anything, the acquisition of TDT’s services was finalized.
+Once the boss realized TDT was able to build literally anything out of anything, The King finalized the acquisition of TDT’s services.
 Soon after joining the unit, TDT built their subbasement compound underneath PYC’s.
+He and The King want to start a super-group of rock.
+TDT wanted to call their speculative band Shalamar.
+The King let TDT down easy with the bad news.
+They’ve since thought to name the band more organically.

 Codename: The Acrobat

 Carny.
 Stylist.
 Louis’s biology naturally takes to Glowglitter better than the rest of the team.
 An acrobat in the Ol’ Old Big City Circus.
 Hair grows at will—from anywhere—and gains durability.
 (Example: chest hair as durable as Kevlar.)
-Only way to “cut” his hair, is to burn his hair.
-Louis is known to smell like burnt ass.
+Only way to “cut” his hair is to burn his hair.
+On the streets, it’s know that Louis smells like burnt ass.
 Hangs occasionally with Good & Plenty.

 Codename: The Ice-Cold Crusher